MSTC-DA-IICT/OpenScripts/CONTRIBUTING.md

 - [Intoduction to github Lab](https://lab.github.com/githubtraining/introduction-to-github)
 - [Contributing to Open Source for the first time](https://www.youtube.com/watch?v=c6b6B9oN4Vg)

+## Things to take care of when making a PR

+- Make sure you put your files in a folder with a name descriptive of the issue you are resolving.
+- Add a README.md describing the working of your files.
+- Reference the issue # you are resolving in your PR.

 ## Contibute to this project

 You can follow along the workflow given below to contribute to this project: